Fidelity Relations in an Array of Neutral Atom Qubits -- Experimental Validation of Control Noise: Results

 Fig.~\ref{fig:fidelityaverages} shows the average fidelity for the three different noise profiles: white noise (WN), Ornstein-Uhlenbeck noise (OU), and Brownian motion (BM).
 The horizontal axis represents the noise duration $t$.
 In these results, the choice of the maximum $t$ is arbitrary and does not have any physical significance.
 There is a good agreement between the experimental results, numerical simulations, and analytical predictions, all of which follow similar trends that reflect the characteristic behavior of each noise type, i.e. the linear reduction in fidelity for WN, the damping effect inherent in OU and the accelerating decrease in fidelity characteristic of BM representing a random walk, see App.~\ref{app:stepsize} for more details and power spectral densities (PSDs) of these noises.
 Unlike Lindblad based models, the SSE model allows for the prediction of higher moments of the fidelities, for instance for white noise as shown in Fig.~\ref{fig:variances}.
 This knowledge can be useful for error-correction applications \cite{error_correction}, where one might want to ensure that all preparations reach a certain fidelity, rather than the average.
 Again good agreement is seen between the analytic predictions, simulations and experiment.

 In Fig.~\ref{fig:fidelitydistributions}, the full underlying distributions (histograms) for the data points in Fig.~\ref{fig:fidelityaverages} are given and show good correspondence between the kernel density estimates \cite{chen2017tutorial} of the simulation results (thick lines) and the experimental data.
 For WN, OU and BM, the tails of the kernel density simulation capture the relevant behavior of the real experimental data.
 The simulations at $t=0$, corresponding to zero noise, are equivalent for all types of noise in Fig.~\ref{fig:fidelitydistributions}.
 This deviation between simulation and experiment is caused by the finite number of measurements.
 A mismatch between simulation and experiment is observed at high fidelities between 0.95 and 1 for white noise in Fig.~\ref{fig:fidelitydistributions}a at $t=\SI{180}{\micro\second}$.
 This is partially explained by the spread in amplitudes, which is higher for WN compared to OU or BM.
 BM features the smallest amplitude jumps of the noise traces and shows better overlap at high fidelity.
+For visibility reasons, only a single typical error bar is shown in the $x$-direction.
+As each fidelity measurement is the average result of $300$ repetitions on an average of $50$ atoms, the uncertainty of its mean is $\sqrt{F(1-F)/N}$ with $N=300\times50$.
+We choose to indicate the $x$-error around the peaks of the distribution resulting in an error of $\approx 0.002$, which is approximately the bin size.
+Note that the errors over the entire histogram mostly average out as high sample fidelities from low base fidelities cancel with low sample fidelities from high base fidelities.
+The error bar indicates the error for a single count, but these errors will generally average out over all counts.

 Despite the good agreement between experiment, simulation, and theory, we observe that the experimental fidelities are typically lower than those from theory and simulation.
 This may potentially be due to additional real-world noise sources and calibration errors not taken into account in the models.
 We provide further information on these potential errors and the mitigation strategies we have implemented to reduce their influence in App~\ref{app: noise sources}.